 It goes without saying that if we’re getting wind noise in the microphone signal, we’re not capturing the audio we want.
-The wind is basically nothing but gusts of air, and so we need to protect the microphone capsule from wind in order to achieve the best sound possible.
+The wind is basically gusts of air, so we need to protect the microphone capsule from wind to achieve the best sound possible.

 Let’s look at our options for reducing wind:

-Pop filters are effective at reducing vocal plosives in studio settings but don’t stand a chance against the wind.
+Pop filters effectively reduce vocal plosives in studio settings but don’t stand a chance against the wind.
 Common materials for pop filters include perforated metal and fabrics such as woven nylon.

-Pop filters and windscreens reduce plosive energy by effectively dissipating the blasts of air that passes through their membranes.
-The gusts of air (whether that be wind or vocal plosives) hit the filter/screen full force with a strong sense of direction, and as they pass through, their force is weakened and their direction is scattered.
+Pop filters and windscreens reduce plosive energy by effectively dissipating the blasts of air that pass through their membranes.
+The gusts of air (whether that be wind or vocal plosives) hit the filter/screen full force with a strong sense of direction, and as they pass through, their force is weakened, and their direction is scattered.

 To learn more about pop filters and plosives, check out my articles What Is A Microphone Pop Filter And When Should You Use One?, Best Microphone Pop Filters and Top 10 Tips For Eliminating Microphone Pops And Plosives.

 Windscreens do a great job of surrounding a microphone capsule, thereby reducing the strength of wind gusts hitting the microphone capsule.
 Slip-on windscreens are often made from acoustic polyester foam.
-Some windscreens have more complex designs (such as the zeppelin or blimp) that include a plastic skeleton that hosts a fabric screen.
+Some windscreens have more complex designs (such as the zeppelin or blimp), including a plastic skeleton that hosts a fabric screen.